stuwells/stuwells/README.md

 You can click the Preview link to take a look at your changes.
 --->I am Stuart Wells
-I am working on reproductive phsyiology and behavior i can be reached at stuartwells@email.arizona.edu
+I am working on reproductive phsyiology and behavior i can be reached at stuartwells@arizona.edu